umbraco/UmbracoDocs/Implementation/Rest-Api/index.md

 it would be advised to authenticate your apps based on a member's credentials that your app users would need to enter._

 To enable token based authentication, see the file that has been installed at ~/App_Startup/UmbracoAuthTokenServerExtensions.cs which contains a lot of detail about how to enable a token authentication server.
-In it's simplest form, this can be enabled with the following startup code:
+In its simplest form, this can be enabled with the following startup code:

 	app.UseUmbracoBackOfficeTokenAuth();